 - Why magnesium for sleep is important for deep rest?

-- What are the benefits of taking magnesium chloride?
+- What are the benefits of taking magnesium?

-- When should I take magnesium to help me sleep?
+- When should I take magnesium to help me rest?

-- What dosage of magnesium should I take?
+- What dosage of magnesium should I take for sleep?

 What are the benefits of taking magnesium?

-Some added advantages of using transdermal magnesium (read more about it here) are that it:
+Some added advantages of using transdermal magnesium for sleep are that it:

-- can be completely natural and free of man-made pollutants, if you choose the pure mined magnesium
+- Can be completely natural and free of man-made pollutants, if you choose the pure mined mineral

-When should I take magnesium to help me sleep?
+When should I take magnesium to help me rest?

-Prepare your body for restful sleep by using magnesium (as magnesium chloride) around 20–30 minutes before you go to bed.
-There are a number of ways you can do this, and some of the best forms of magnesium for aiding sleep are set out in the table below:
+Prepare your body for restful sleep by applying magnesium (as magnesium chloride) around 20–30 minutes before you go to bed.
+There are many ways you can use magnesium for sleep.
+These are some of the best supplements to choose for taking magnesium for sleep:

 Having a footbath with added magnesium